 Anime Seichi 88 Walker 2022

 Kadokawa published Anime Seichi 88 Walker 2022 (アニメ聖地88Walker2022), a guide based on the list of anime pilgrimage locations chosen by the Kadokawa led Anime Tourism Association (アニメツーリズム協会), on March 25.
-To promote the publication, the Association will host a talk event with voice actor Tokui Sora (徳井青空), who is a tourism ambassador for Minamibōsō, Chiba Prefecture and contributed to the 2022 edition of the guide, on May 21.
+To promote the publication, the Association will host a talk event, which it is calling Seiyū Anime Seichigatari (声優アニメ聖地語り voice actor anime seichi stories), with voice actor Tokui Sora (徳井青空), who is a tourism ambassador for Minamibōsō, Chiba Prefecture and contributed to the 2022 edition of the guide, on May 21.

 Arukikata Jojo guide